Indy 200 at Mid-Ohio: Course layout

 Through 1989, the race utilized the original full 2.4-mile track layout, which included the chicane (turns 2 and 3) just before the keyhole (turn 4).
 During a track repaving project in early 1990, a straightaway segment was paved to create an alternate layout which bypasses the chicane.
 The alternate layout measured 2.25 miles.
 Since the 1990 race, the Indy cars have utilized the alternate course, bypassing the chicane and creating a passing zone going into the keyhole.

 In all years except for 1980, the Indy cars have utilized the auxiliary starting line located at the midpoint of the backstretch.
 This allows the entire field to properly assemble into the grid formation, and start the race heading towards the best passing zone on the circuit.
 The pace car pulls off into the pits as normal, and allow the pole position car to pace the field all the way to the backstretch.
 Since the start/finish line at the pit straight is immediately proceeded by the tight and slow carousel, it does not allow for optimum racing into the first turn.
 The finish line and all other scoring is done at the line on the pit straight.
 Over the years, restarts after caution periods were previously done at the pit straight, but since 2017, sometimes those too have been moved to the auxiliary starting line.

-The first lap of the race is not officially scored until the cars cross the auxiliary start line on the backstretch.
+The first lap of the race is not officially scored until the cars cross the auxiliary start line down on the backstretch.
 This removes approximately one mile from the first lap's distance, although teams still must factor in the distance in fuel calculations.
 From 1983 to 1989, the 84-lap race on the 2.4-mile circuit had an official distance of 200.25 miles.
 Likewise in 1990, the race distance for the 89-lap race on the 2.25 mile circuit was 199.3 miles.
 Though the race distance in laps has changed over the years, a similar deduction is still made in official race distance with respect to the race mileage.